hozaifamoaj/spring-boot-jpa-h2/README.md

 [Spring Boot JPA + H2 example: Build a CRUD Rest APIs]

-In this tutorial, we're gonna build a Spring Boot Rest CRUD API example with Maven that use Spring Data JPA to interact with H2 database.
+In this tutorial, we're going build a Spring Boot Rest CRUD API example with Maven that use Spring Data JPA to interact with H2 database.
+Here we will write JUnit test cases too.
 You'll know:

 - How to configure Spring Data, JPA, Hibernate to work with Database
 - How to define Data Models and Repository interfaces